-Liverpool offers fantastic possibilities within many sectors which include energy and environmental, creative and digital, health and life sciences, maritime and logistics, infrastructure and service sector industries.
+As leaders of innovation, Liverpool offers fantastic possibilities within many sectors which include advanced manufacturing, energy and environmental, creative and digital, health and life sciences, maritime and logistics, infrastructure and professional and business industries.
 Many well known brands and globally recognised businesses have chosen Liverpool as their main base or head office whilst others have been created here and then decided to stay.

 There are several universities in Liverpool which generate an extremely high standard of skill and academic knowledge which is then integrated into the city to further amplify the region's economy and attract quality investment.

-The North West is becoming an increasingly popular place to live and property prices have risen to reflect this.
-Demand for property in Liverpool, like most other places within the United Kingdom has seen an increase accompanied with much interest and shows no sign of slowing down.
-However the good news is that house prices are still much lower here than many other places in the UK with an average price for a home currently selling in the region of around £200,000.
+The North West is becoming an increasingly popular place to live and property prices reflect this.
+Demand for property in Liverpool has seen an increase accompanied with much interest and this shows no sign of slowing down.
+However the good news is that house prices are still much lower here than many other places in the UK with many different and unique areas to choose from.

 Within close proximity to the traditional seaside town of Blackpool, the breathtakingly beautiful Lake District and the spirited city of Manchester, you will be spoilt for choice of places to go.